 Monk fruit sweeteners are highly recommended for anyone who wants to control their blood sugar levels and avoid calorie-dense sugar to manage weight.
 Check out the infographic to learn why you should immediately switch to this sweetener.

 Monk fruit is a Southern Chinese fruit globally exported to make nonnutritive sweeteners.
 It is a suitable alternative for people with diabetes and those trying to limit their sugar intake.
 Monk fruit sweeteners may also help reduce oxidative stress, which is one of the major factors responsible for inflammatory and metabolic conditions.
 Though monk fruit extracts and their sweeteners can be safely added to your daily diet, they may also trigger allergic reactions.
+Monk fruit sweeteners are also more difficult to obtain than their other artificial counterparts.
 Therefore, check the labels before purchasing monk fruit sweeteners and consult a doctor before completely switching to this sugar substitute.

 Frequently Asked Questions

 No. It does not affect the pancreas.
 However, it may help prevent the proliferation of pancreatic cancer cells (11).

 Both monk fruit and stevia are plant-based artificial sweeteners with the same purpose – to treat taste buds with sweetness minus the calorie load.
 Try both to check out which one you like the most.
 You can even have the best of both worlds occasionally.

 No. Monk fruit is not hard on the stomach.
 Traditionally monk fruit is used to combat gut-related disorders.
 Monk fruit sweetener is also harmless for the gut but may experience discomfort if allergic to it.

 Does monk fruit cause gas?

 No. Monk fruit does not cause gas, bloating, or other abdominal issues.

 - Monk fruit has zero GI value and is a healthy option for people trying to avoid calories.